eknigge/tolldata/Readme.md

 - Pay-by-Mail status
 - Holidays

-The rate assignment classes allow you to determine both a `base rate` and `final rate`.
-The `base rate` is the rate without adjustment for time-of-day or pay-by-mail for vehicles that do not have a valid/active transponder.
-## Rate Assign 520
-This class allows you to determine the rate for transactions occuring on the SR 520 bridge.

-## Rate Assign 99
-This class inherits from the 520 class but uses the rate table information for the SR 99 facility.
-Since these two roadways operate nearly identically there are no other changes between these classes.

-The rates are updated to be the latest rates, effective October 1, 2021.

-## Rate Assign 99 Legacy
-This class inherits from the 520 class and uses the rate information prior to October 1, 2021.
-This class should only be used to validate rates prior to this effective date.
+One exception is that it is not possible to know whether a vehicle will be pay by plate or pay by mail, so this can be assigned using a probability model, or assigned the default pay by mail rate.

-# Plate Combinatorics
+## Plate Combinatorics
 This class provides a simple way of determining a set of possible OCR mistakes from common errors.
 For example, the value of `B` is often mistaken for the numerical value of `8`.
 A plate with a value of `88` would return the combinations of `BB`, `B8`, `8B`, and `88`.
 This process is executed for arbitrarily complex plates, using a lookup table of common errors.

-# AVI Validation
+## AVI Validation
-This class tests whether a plate is read without a tag.
-The read threshold, which represents the number of times a plate and tag are seen together can be set to constrain which transactions are flagged.
-The input `DataFrame` is required to have the following fields:
+This class performs automated AVI testing, essentially whether a plate is read without its associated tag.
+The read threshold, which represents the number of times a plate and tag are seen together can be set to constrain the number of errors detected.
+The input data is required to have the following fields and be in csv of excel format:
-- TAG_ID, represending the transponder ID
+- **TAG_ID**, represending the transponder ID
-- PLATE, for the plate value without state identifier
+- **PLATE**, for the plate value without state identifier
-- TRX_ID, for the transaction identification number
+- **TRX_ID**, for the transaction identification number

-The output `DataFrame` includes the new fields `AVI_MISMATCH` set to `True` or `False` based on the result of the test, and the field `MISSED_TAG_ID` for the ID of the missed tag, if applicable.
+The output includes the new fields **AVI_MISMATCH** set to `True` or `False` based on the result of the test, and the field **MISSED_TAG_ID** for the ID of the missed tag, if applicable.

-A `csv` file can be used to as a lookup `dictionary`, or it can be generated automatically.
-The API also allows users to state whether they want to use a static dictionary that is not updated as the test progress, or one that continuously updated.
+A csv file can be used to as a lookup dictionary, or the dictionary can be genereated as the analysis is performed.
+The API also allows users to state whether they want to use a static dictionary that is **not** updated as the test progress, or one that is continuously updated.

-# AVI Test
+## AVI Test
 This class performs an AVI validation test, which is similar to the `AVI Validation`, but made to be more extensible and easier to repeat tests.
 A minimum of 30 days of data is required, without modifying the source.
-This is based on previous experience, and that a large statistical sample is required for validation.
+This is based on previous experience, and that a large statistical sample is required for better validation.

-The test takes some time to execute since it imports a large number of files to create a single `DataFrame` object.
+The test takes some time to execute since it imports a large number of files.
 The results of the first run are exported ot a `.pkl` file.
 If an existing `.pkl` file exists this step can be skipped, and the runtime is reduced.

 The process works as follows:
 1. Import files for analysis, or using existing data